tylerlong/quick_orm/README.rst

         print group.name, group.created

+|

 Examples from real life
 ***********************
-Everblog_ is a personal blogging platform taking advantage of evernote, it chooses quick_orm as its ORM framework.
+- Everblog_ is a personal blogging platform taking advantage of evernote, it chooses quick_orm as its ORM framework.
 Refer to `everblog's database model file`_ for more detail.

 .. _Everblog: https://github.com/tylerlong/everblog
 .. _`everblog's database model file`: https://github.com/tylerlong/everblog/blob/master/everblog/models.py

-If you know any other successful stories about quick_orm, do tell me and I will list them here.
+If you know any other successful stories about quick_orm, do tell me and I will list them above.

+|

 Where to learn more about quick_orm?
 ************************************